markt-de/puppet-acme/README.md

 ### Configure your Puppet Server

-The whole idea is centralized certificate management, thus you have to add some configure on your Puppet Server.
+The whole idea is centralized certificate management, thus you have to add some configuration on your Puppet Server.

 First configure the Let's Encrypt accounts that are available to issue
 certificates: